 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega shows how much important family history information is contained in World War I draft registration records.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 We discussed in the previous article some of the history of the World War I Draft Registration (see: Genealogy 101: #19 Learning More about World War I Draft Records, Part I).
 Now we’ll examine the three WWI draft registrations themselves.
 Pay particular attention to who was registered on what date to better understand what information might exist about your ancestor.

 Databases with images from the World War I Draft Registration can be found on FamilySearch and several genealogy subscription websites.

 The first draft registration for World War I of men ages 21 through 30 years of age was held on 5 June 1917 (registration days for Alaska, Hawaii, and Puerto Rico were different than the continental U.S.).
 Their birthdates ranged from 6 June 1886 to 5 June 1896.

 Draft Registration Cards filled out on that first day included the following questions: